What does hygge mean?

 Hygge is a tricky word to define, it's a feeling, an experience, a sensation.
 It means creating a warm atmosphere.
 It is enjoying the good things in life with good people.
 The warm amber glow of candlelight is hygge.
 Stomping through woods, wrapped up warm on a fresh Autumn day before returing to a fireside for hot cocoa is definitely hygge.
-Friends and family – that’s hygge too.
+Friends and family together on a balmy summer evening – that’s hygge too.

-The high season of hygge is Christmas, when Danes pull out all the hygge stops.
+The high season of hygge is Christmas and winter in general, when Danes pull out all the hygge stops.
 Danish winters are long and dark, and so the Danes fight the darkness with their best weapon: hygge, and the millions of candles that go with it.

 Ever been to Tivoli Gardens or walked the streets of Copenhagen during the festive season?
 Then you know what Danes can do with lighting and mulled wine (known as gløgg)!
 If you haven’t, you should experience it!

 Hygge is more than a cosy room full of candles, company and good food.
 Hygge is a philosophy; a way of life that has helped Danes understand the importance of simplicity, time to unwind and slowing down the pace of life.